chipbuster/cvc-build-scripts/README.md

   be loaded prior to compilation and unloaded afterwards, to avoid contaminating the environment for subsequent builds.
 * `VAR_NEEDS`: A list of environmental variables needed to execute the build.
-  If any of them are not defined by the host configuration, the build will exit instead of continuing with undefined variables.
 * Other environmental variables necessary to the build.
 These should be `unset` at the conclusion of the build to avoid contaminating the build environment.

-Each project should also export a function named `build_software()` that will run the necessary steps to build the software.
-This function can expect that all of the host modules will be loaded.
+Each project should also export a function named `build_project()` that will run the necessary steps to build the software.
+This function can expect that all of the host modules will be loaded, and that there will be a fresh copy of the project at `$WORK_DIR/$PROJ_NAME`.
 It will need to load all of its build modules, run the build system, and then unload its modules and clear any environmental variables it set.
 It may optionally depend on `BUILD_OS` being set.

+Note: you should make multiple project scripts for each build type (e.g. if you want to build something in debug + release modes, you should make proj_debug.sh and proj_release.sh with appropriate project names.)